Spring Garden Planning Guide for Your Vegetable Garden

 I have been planning our 2022 garden since harvest 2021.
 It started with deciding what I wanted to replant and what I didn't want to grow again.

-Here in Nova Scotia, we get snow and rain, and sun all in one day sometimes, plus a good amount of wind.
+Here in Nova Scotia, we get snow, rain, and sun all in one day quite often, plus a good amount of wind.
 This all means that the garden area gets a lot of stuff blown into it.

 About a month before planting I like to go out and clean up the garden and greenhouse.
-This is a good time to take stock of what your soil may need.
+This is a good time to take stock of your soil's needs.

 - clean up all the winter debris: things like fallen tree branches, sticks, rocks, and whatever else is left over from winter